Mapgame-Hosting-Project/mapgame-discord-bot/README.md

  * Welcome message
  * Nation registration:
    * Fully customisable form
-   * Streamlined process for mods to approve or reject applications
+   * Streamlined process for mods to accept or reject applications
+   * Notifies user when they're application is accepted or rejected
+ * Built-in map claim system

 *More coming soon!*